 1. Keep an ongoing donation box easily accessible

-When you are decluttering your home, you want it to be as easy as possible to declutter.
+When you’re decluttering your home, you want it to be as easy as possible to declutter.
 A great way to make decluttering easier is to have an ongoing donation box somewhere that’s convenient and easily accessible.

 Whenever you find something you aren’t using or loving, you can simply add it to your donation box.
-An ongoing donation box makes it easy and convenient to get rid of things.
-Rather than leaving it to declutter later, or having to make a special effort to get rid of it.
+Making it easy and convenient to get rid of things.
+Rather than leaving items to declutter later, or having to make a special effort to get rid of things.

 When the box gets full, drop it off at your local donation centre.
-Or plan to drop off the contents of your donation box at set intervals of time, say every week.
+Or plan to drop off the contents of your donation box at set intervals of time, say every week or every month.

 2. Declutter as you go about your day

 An ongoing donation box makes it really easy to declutter as you go about your day.
 When you come across something you don’t use or love, add it to your donation box or throw it away.

 Instead of keeping things you don’t use or love, that add clutter, get rid of them as soon as you find them.
 Rather than picking something up you don’t use or love and putting it away, add it to the donation box.
 Instead of folding a shirt you don’t wear or love and putting it away, get rid of it.